ddhjy/quickgpt-raycast/README.md

     prefix: "c" // Default to Chinese responses
   }

-  // This prompt will inherit the star icon, Copy/Paste actions, and Chinese prefix
+  // This prompt will inherit the star icon, Copy/Paste actions, Chinese prefix, and any suffix
   title: "My Defaulted Prompt"
   content: "This prompt uses defaults from rootProperty."